microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 **Reviewer columns**

 - `Total_Number_of_Reviews_Reviewer_Has_Given`
   - This might be an factor in a recommendation model, for instance, if you could determine that more prolific reviewers with hundreds of reviews were more likely to be negative rather than positive.
 However, the reviewer of any particular review is not identified with a unique code, and therefore cannot be linked to a set of reviews.
-There are 30 reviewers with 100 or more reviews, but hard to see how this can aid the recommendation model.
+There are 30 reviewers with 100 or more reviews, but it's hard to see how this can aid the recommendation model.
 - `Reviewer_Nationality`
   - Some people might think that certain nationalities are more likely to give a positive or negative review because of a national inclination.
 Be careful building such anecdotal views into your models.
 These are national (and sometimes racial) stereotypes, and each reviewer was an individual who wrote a review based on their experience.
-It may have been filtered through many lens, such as their previous hotel stays, the distance travelled, and their personal temperament - but thinking that their nationality was the reason for a review score is a hard to justify assumption.
+It may have been filtered through many lenses such as their previous hotel stays, the distance travelled, and their personal temperament.
+Thinking that their nationality was the reason for a review score is hard to justify.

 ##### Examples